florianmoss/ansible-successful-onboarding/README.md

     - [Terraform and Ansible Example](#terraform-and-ansible-example)

 # Introduction & Prerequisite
 I think that the most important thing for a successful automation journey is the planning phase.
-A well planned automation 🧑‍🔬 journey will actually allow you to save time while a badly planned automation journey will likely simply introduce another tool that will eat away precious time in an already busy day 🙅‍♀️ .
-This repository is really meant to help you with the planning and execution of a successful automation journey.
+A well-planned automation 🧑‍🔬 journey will allow you to save time while a badly planned automation journey will likely simply introduce another tool that will eat away precious time in an already busy day 🙅‍♀️ .
+This repository is meant to help you with the planning and execution of a successful automation journey.

-🔥 To do this, we will look at the tasks neccessary before actually deploying Ansible & Ansible Tower, discuss some of the different deployment options as well as identifying targets for the first year.
+🔥 To do this, we will look at the tasks necessary before actually deploying Ansible & Ansible Tower, discuss some of the different deployment options as well as identifying targets for the first year.

 Before you can get started, it is essential to gain a basic understanding of how Ansible works and how playbooks are written.
 There are a variety of sources available to you:

 <hr>

 ## Option 1: Official Red Hat Workshops (recommended)
 A variety of teams within Red Hat offer [monthly Ansible workshops](https://github.com/ansible/workshops) that you can attend free of charge.
-These workshop come in 5 different flavors, depending on your background and needs, my recommendation is the basic Red Hat Enterprise Linux Workshop as it offers a well rounded curriculum:
+These workshops come in 5 different flavors, depending on your background and needs, my recommendation is the basic Red Hat Enterprise Linux Workshop as it offers a well-rounded curriculum:
 -  **Ansible Red Hat Enterprise Linux Workshop** focused on automating Linux platforms like Red Hat Enterprise Linux
 - **Ansible Network Automation Workshop** focused on router and switch platforms like Arista, Cisco, Juniper
 - **Ansible F5 Workshop** focused on automation of F5 BIG-IP
-- **Ansible Security Automation** focused on automation of security tools like Check Point Firewall, IBM QRadar and the IDS Snort
+- **Ansible Security Automation** focused on automation of security tools like Check Point Firewall, IBM QRadar, and the IDS Snort
 - **Ansible Windows Automation Workshop** focused on automation of Microsoft Windows

 To avail of this option, get in touch with your local account team.